Rolex Materials – A Complete Guide

-As mentioned, Rolex makes its own Platinum in their own foundry.
+As mentioned, Rolex makes its own Platinum in its own foundry.

 An interesting and little-thought-of element of Rolex watches is paint.
-We are of course talking about the luminescent paint that is used for the luminous parts of the watches, which are the indices, hands, and lume pip on dive watches bezel.
+We are of course talking about the luminescent paint that is used for the luminous parts of the watches, which are the indices, hands, and lume pip on dive watch bezels.

 Rolex has changed its luminous paint a number of times over the course of its history.
 This has to do with technical innovation regarding luminous materials.
 And, as you know about Rolex materials, if a material doesn’t have the characteristics that Rolex is looking for, they will simply try to invent it.